ourcade/coronavirus-pop-phaser/readme.md

 # Coronavirus Pop!
-> Defeat the coronavirus in a classic bubble pop game created with Phaser 3
+> Defeat the coronavirus in a bubble shooter game created with Phaser 3

 ![License](https://img.shields.io/badge/license-MIT-green)